supabase/wrappers/docs/cognito.md

 [AWS Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) is an identity platform for web and mobile apps.

-The Cognito Wrappers allows you to read data from your Cognito Userpool within your Postgres database.
+The Cognito wrapper allows you to read data from your Cognito Userpool within your Postgres database.

 ## Preparation